HAY BALER MACHINES IN KENYA.

 Hay baler machines dealers in Kenya.

 We are best in offering various ranges agricultural solutions.
-Eunidrip irrigation and agricultural machineries deals with design and installation of irrigation projects, greenhouses, biogas production, poultry production equipment and structures.
-We also offers various types of agricultural machineries and implements such as chaff cutters, hay balers, ploughs, planters, boom sprayers, rakes etc.
+Eunidrip irrigation and agricultural machinery deals with design and installation of irrigation projects, greenhouses, bio-gas production, poultry production equipment and structures.
+We also offers various types of agricultural machinery and implements such as chaff cutters, hay balers, ploughs, planters, boom sprayers, rakes etc.

 Advantages of hay baler machine.

 - Balers have a high baling capacity.
 They will never have to stop to wrap or tie a bale, so are able to bale a maximum tonnage in a given period of time.

 - The bales are easy to handle.
 The square bales are the easiest shape to stack, and with an average small weight.
 They are also easy to lift and move around.

 - The hay baler machines has very low horsepower requirement.
 Round baler needs only around 10 – 15 horsepower to operate.